canonical/maas/docs/capabilities.rst

 .. _cap-networks-management:

 ``networks-management``
-  Passive modelling of the network environment that cluster controllers nodes are in, including network interfaces, subnets, VLAN tags, and connectivity between them.
+  Passive modeling of the network environment that cluster controllers nodes are in, including network interfaces, subnets, VLAN tags, and connectivity between them.
 See :ref:`networks` for more information.